matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Query-Language/subqueries/subquery-with-any-some.md

 ## **Description**

-Comparison operators (=, >, < , and so on.) are used only on subqueries that return one row.
+Comparison operators (=, >, < , etc.) are used only on subqueries that return one row.
 SQL Subqueries with `ANY`, you can make comparisons on subqueries that return multiple rows. `ANY` evaluate whether any or all of the values returned by a subquery match the left-hand expression.

 Subqueries that use the `ANY` keyword return true when any value retrieved in the subquery matches the value of the left-hand expression.